IrisShaders/glsl-transformer/README.md

 - parse tree vs AST (see wikipedia, the terms are not entirely disjoint)
 - how can parse nodes be used

-## Edit Context
+## Tree change tracking

 TODO:

-- the issue with removing nodes without replacement (concurrent modification issues, NPE)
+- the issue with removing nodes without replacement (concurrent modification issues, NPE), is being worked on
 - parsing of new nodes as local roots
 - new tokens streams for local roots
 - omission sets for removed nodes